William Ruckelshaus: 1980s and 1990s

 Ruckelshaus was at Perkins Coie, a Seattle-based law firm, from 1985 to 1988.
-From 1983 to 1986, he served on the World Commission on Environment and Development set up by the United Nations.
+From 1983 to 1986, he was on the World Commission on Environment and Development set up by the United Nations.

-From 1988 to 1999, he served as chief executive officer of Browning-Ferris Industries of Houston, Texas, a major and expanding waste-removal firm.
+From 1988 to 1999, he was chief executive officer of Browning-Ferris Industries of Houston, Texas, a major and expanding waste-removal firm.
 During his tenure, Browning Ferris shifted from a focus on hazardous wastes to recycling.
 As the company expanded its operations into New York City, Ruckelshaus "helped investigators infiltrate a Mafia-dominated carting conspiracy, leading prosecutors to obtain indictments."

 After leaving Browning-Ferris, Ruckelshaus became a partner in the private investment firm, Madrona Venture Group.

 President Bill Clinton appointed Ruckelshaus as a member of the President's Council for Sustainable Development from 1993 to 1997, and as U.S. special envoy in the implementation of the Pacific Salmon Treaty from 1997 to 1998.
 He was also appointed Chairman of the Salmon Recovery Funding Board for the state of Washington.

 2000s and 2010s

 Ruckelshaus speaking at an EPA event celebrating the agency's 40th anniversary in 2010.

 Ruckelshaus was appointed by President George W. Bush to serve on the United States Commission on Ocean Policy, which submitted its Final Report to the President and Congress, An Ocean Blueprint for the 21st Century, in 2004.

 In June 2010, Ruckelshaus became co-chair of the Joint Ocean Commission Initiative.

-Ruckelshaus served as a director on boards of several corporations, including Isilon Systems, Monsanto, Cummins, Pharmacia, Solutia, Coinstar, Nordstrom, Pfizer, and Weyerhaeuser.
+Ruckelshaus was a director on boards of corporations, including Isilon Systems, Monsanto, Cummins, Pharmacia, Solutia, Coinstar, Nordstrom, Pfizer, and Weyerhaeuser.

 He was Chair of the Advisory Board of The William D. Ruckelshaus Center at the University of Washington and Washington State University, Chair Emeritus of the University of Wyoming's Ruckelshaus Institute for Environment and Natural Resources, Chairman Emeritus of the World Resources Institute, and Chair of the Meridian Institute.
 He was a director of the Initiative for Global Development.

 In 2008, Ruckelshaus endorsed Barack Obama in the 2008 election for President of the United States.
 In August 2016, Ruckelshaus and another former Republican-appointed EPA administrator, William K. Reilly, jointly endorsed Hillary Clinton for president in the 2016 election.

 In 2008, Ruckelshaus was appointed to the Washington State Puget Sound Partnership, an agency devoted to cleaning up Puget Sound.
 In early 2012, Ruckelshaus was appointed co-chair of the Washington Blue Ribbon Panel on ocean acidification.

 In August 2018, Ruckelshaus drew parallels to the actions of President Donald Trump's administration relating to special prosecutor Robert Mueller and Ruckelshaus's own experiences during the Massacre and with President Nixon's "disrespect for the rule of law" in an opinion-editorial in The Washington Post.